On-call information resources

 • NICE Clinical Knowledge Summaries - helpful evidence-based summaries of the treatment of common medical conditions.

 • Specialist Pharmacy Service - has guidance about various clinical subjects and information about items left out of the fridge.
+This site hosts NHS England supply shortage information, but you'll need to create a free account to access this.

 Administration of medicines